 During open heart surgery

 Open heart surgeries are not simple—some last more than six hours.
-In general, your surgeon will make a 6 to 8-inch incision down the middle of the chest.
+Generally, your surgeon will make a 6 to 8-inch incision down the middle of the chest.
 Then they saw the breastbone and spread your ribcage.

 Once your surgeon has access, and if you have an on-pump surgery, you’ll be connected to the heart-lung bypass machine.
 They will then repair your heart and restore the blood flow.